NIMH Recruitment of Participants in Clinical Research Policy

 NIMH will ensure that investigators establish recruitment milestones from the outset of a clinical research project and that progress is monitored throughout the course of the research.
 This policy applies to clinical research studies proposing to enroll 150 or more subjects per study, and all clinical trials, regardless of size.

 - A recruitment plan must be established for all NIMH extramural-funded clinical research studies proposing to enroll 150 or more subjects per study, and all clinical trials, regardless of size.
-When developing milestones for recruitment, consideration must be given, as appropriate, to recruitment plans for females and males, members of racial and ethnic minority groups, and children.
+When developing milestones for recruitment, consideration must be given, as appropriate, to recruitment plans for females and males, members of racial and ethnic minority groups, and participants of all ages.
 In addition, consideration must be given to the timing of milestones to ensure that recruitment will end with sufficient time remaining within the proposed project period to allow for necessary follow-up and analysis.
 At any time during the project period, if the research design requires modification based on scientific results or other unexpected events, the assigned NIMH Program Official should be notified, and the terms and conditions of the award may need to be revised.

 - In accordance with the terms and conditions of the award, the principal investigator (PI) provides NIMH with progress reports on actual recruitment progress.
 At any time, if recruitment falls significantly below the milestones projected by the PI/recipient and agreed to by NIMH, NIMH will determine viable options depending on the severity and duration of the recruitment shortfalls.
 Generally, NIMH will first advise the PI/recipient to correct the deficiencies.
-If the PI/recipient fails to correct the deficiencies, NIMH will take further action, in accordance with Public Health Service policy (i.e., suspension, termination, or withholding of support) 1.
+If the PI/recipient fails to correct the deficiencies, NIMH will take further action, in accordance with Public Health Service policy (i.e., suspension, termination, or withholding of support).
+1

 - PI/recipient proposes the research project and its target population, including composition, and determines the preliminary recruitment milestones for the recruitment phase of the study.
 In accordance with the terms and conditions of the award, the PI submits interim reports on actual recruitment progress.
 If changes to the recruitment targets are needed, the PI/recipient ensures that changes are submitted to NIMH for prior approval either through the annual progress report or a prior approval request.
 2